Docker Tips: How to Delete All Docker Containers and Images

 Updated Options

-Jan responded on Twitter with the following proposal which works also quite well.
-I teste this and works well.
+Jan responded on Twitter with the following proposal, which also works quite well.
+I tested it, and it works well.

 Option 3 - Delete all Docker Containers according to formatting